Air Fryer New Jersey Disco Fries Recipe – with Homemade Gravy

 This is a recipe that really doesn’t do well leftover.
 The fries get soggy, but the flavor is still there.
 If you don’t mind soggy fries and you have leftover disco fries, you can store them in an airtight container in the refrigerator for up to two days.

-Reheat them in the oven or microwave.
+Reheat leftover jersey fries in the oven or microwave.

 Variations